WoofThatByte/TWstock-Tribal-Wars-premium-market-script/README.md

 <!-- ABOUT THE PROJECT -->
-## ABOUT TWStock - The premium extension for the premium market
+## TWstock - The premium extension for the premium market

 [![Product Name Screen Shot][product-screenshot]](https://example.com)